apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 selected offering, CloudStack emits usage records that can be integrated with billing systems.

+Compute offerings may be "fixed", "custom constrained" or "custom unconstrained".

-Some characteristics of service offerings must be defined by the CloudStack administrator, and others can be left undefined so that the end-user can enter their own desired values.
-This is useful to reduce the number of offerings the CloudStack administrator has to define.
-Instead of defining a compute offering for every imaginable combination of values that a user might want, the administrator can define offerings that provide some flexibility to the users and can serve as the basis for several different VM configurations.
+In fixed offering the Number of CPUs, Memory and CPU frequecy in each service offerings are predefined by the CloudStack administrator, in custom unconstrained offerings they are left undefined so that the end-user can enter their own desired values when creating a guest instance.
+Since 4.13 custom constrained offerings have been introduced to allow the end-user to enter the number of CPUs and memory required within constraints set by the administrator.
+The constraints can be different for different custom constrained offerings.
+This is useful to reduce the number of offerings the CloudStack administrator has to define; Instead of defining acompute offering for every imaginable combination of values that a user might want, the administrator can define offerings that provide some flexibility to the users and can serve as the basis for several different VM configurations.

 A service offering includes the following elements: